taskbadger/taskbadger-docs/docs/data_model.md

 Every Task must belong to a **Project**.
 You can think of a project as a single 'system' or piece of software.
 Assigning tasks to a Project is useful when it comes to data segregation and metrics.

-Tasks have three main attributes:
+The main attributes or a task are:

 `name`